maheshwaghmare/copy-the-code/readme.txt

 Yes, We have added `!important` for the Copy button to keep the button style same for each theme.
 We have tested below themes.

 == Changelog ==

-= 1.8.0 =

-* New: Set the `Copy Content As` default option with `text`.
-* Improvements: Converted the `<br>` tags into the new line if the option "Copy Content As" selected as `Text`.
-* Improvements: Converted the `<div>` tags into the new line if the option "Copy Content As" selected as `Text`.
-* Improvements: Converted the `<p>` tags into the new line if the option "Copy Content As" selected as `Text`.
-* Improvements: Converted the `<li>` tags into the new line if the option "Copy Content As" selected as `Text`.
-* Improvements: Remove the white spaces and trim the content if the option "Copy Content As" selected as `Text`.
-* Fix: Copy the content as text works different on Chrome, Firefox and Internet Explorer browsers.

 = 1.7.5 =